EliaTogni/Univault/Classes/Simulation.md

 - some internal details, approximated through stochastic components.

 The reasons for using simulations are manifold:
-- tt is a valid (and often cost-effective) tool for approximating a real event;
+- it is a valid (and often cost-effective) tool for approximating a real event;
 - it allows testing of scenarios;
 - the construction of the model itself can benefit the modeler in terms of a greater understanding of the system being modeled;
 - the ability to perform _what-if_ analyses on a system (i.e., _what would happen if this parameter varied from this value to that value?_);